SebilleK/heron-ocr/readme.md

 1. The font I used to get the images in the Heron script the first place is available on the heron_font folder, and I got it from here: [SerenesForest](https://serenesforest.net/path-of-radiance/miscellaneous/ancient-language/) I used the one by Darkspawn980.
 Thanks!
 2. To install all needed dependencies:

 ```bash
 pip install pytesseract pillow opencv-python numpy
 ```

 3. [JTessBoxEditor](https://github.com/nguyenq/jTessBoxEditor).
 (You need to have Java installed on your computer)

+- Some more notes:

+1. Maybe it's worth using a frequency list but to filter some of the output AFTER the OCR, since we know the output is moderately controlled considering it would consist of a few lines of dialogue throughout the games.